awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

       .. image:: images/ide-debugger-output.png
          :alt: hello.js tab with debug output

-Compare your results to the following:
+Compare your results to the following.

 .. image:: images/ide-debugger.gif
    :alt: Using the debugger